memgraph/docs/cypher-manual/clauses/delete.md

 ## 3. Deleting a relationship

-The `DELETE` clause can be used to delete a relationship.
+The `DELETE` clause can be used to delete a relationship:

 ```cypher
 MATCH (n:Country { name: 'Germany' })-[r:LIVING_IN]-()